 Heart failure does not mean that your heart has stopped or is going to stop at any minute.
 It means that your heart is not functioning as well as it should.
 Heart failure can be caused by many different conditions.
 Symptoms include fluid retention, breathlessness and tiredness.
 Medication can usually ease symptoms and can often improve the outlook.

 In a normal healthy heart, during each heartbeat a set amount of blood enters the heart and is pumped out again.
 If you have heart failure, your heart cannot cope with pumping the full amount of blood in each heartbeat.

 Heart failure is divided into types according to how suddenly it has come on.
 It is called acute heart failure if it has made you unwell quite suddenly.
 If the symptoms have been going on for some time, it is called chronic heart failure.
 As a general rule, you will often be admitted to hospital if you have acute heart failure, whereas if you have chronic heart failure you will probably have tests done as an outpatient.
 If you have chronic heart failure, it is possible to develop acute heart failure if matters suddenly become worse.

-    For further information about the heart itself, see the leaflet called Anatomy of the heart.
+For further information about the heart itself, see the leaflet called Anatomy of the heart and blood vessels.

 What are the symptoms of heart failure?

 Symptoms of heart failure can vary.
 The most common symptoms are: